-How much attention do you pay to how you format your copy?
+Do you pay much attention to how you format your copywriting?

-Everyone knows today how crucial content is for business success and we all spend so much time trying to get copywriting right, yet one of the most important rules always seem to get broken, and it could be costing you your precious readers!
+Your teams all spend so much time trying to get copywriting right, yet one of the most important rules always seem to get broken: making the flow and visual layout a pleasant experience.

-Successful businesses today realise that well written and high-quality content produces so many essential benefits, including SEO, KOL status, engagement, customer service, supportive materials, and the list goes on and on.
-This is why a good copywriter can really make or break how you cut through to your audience.
+Successful businesses today realise that well-written and high-quality content produces so many essential benefits, including SEO, KOL status, engagement, customer service, supportive materials, and the list goes on and on.

 However, you can spend hours crafting the perfect content, developing the right tone of voice and devising the best strategy, yet completely ruin it all with poor formatting!

 Your words won't make an impact if people aren't reading them - plain and simple.

 This is where a quality freelance copywriter can help you.

 Keep your copywriting simple, clear and really easy to read.